 Q: WHAT JOB CAN I DO WHEN I QUALIFY?

 The Level 1 qualification is a generic award and qualifies you as an assistant or support coach who can plan, deliver, and review angling coaching activities.
 You will be able to work under the guidance of a Level 2 angling coach.
 You can apply to become a Licensed Level 1 Coach.

-The Level 2 qualification qualifies you to become an independent coach who can plan, deliver and review linked and progressive angling sessions.
-It can be taken by anyone over the age of 18 who has completed and passed a Level 1 coaching qualification and has some experience of angling.
-You can apply to become a Licensed Level 2 Coach.
+The Level 2 Angling Event Lead Coach certificate qualifies you to become an independent coach who can plan, deliver and review linked and progressive angling sessions.
+It can be taken by anyone over the age of 18 who has an appropriate level of experience in angling.
+The qualification isn’t awarded specifically in coaching Coarse, Game or Sea angling, but deals with the coaching skills that you’ll apply to your personal area of expertise.
+You can apply to become a Licensed Level 2 Angling Event Lead Coach.

 Please note that holding a coaching qualification or becoming licensed does not guarantee opportunities for employment, whether paid or voluntary.

 - An attended Level 1 course costs £240, runs over 2 days and includes the cost of the first year of Coach Licensing.

 - An online Level 1 course costs £240, typically runs over 3 or 4 sessions (schedules vary) and includes the cost of the first year of Coach Licensing.